-To deposit funds into your Exness with Naira, follow the steps below:
+To deposit funds into your Exness Account in Naira, follow the steps below:

 Step 1) Log in to your Exness Personal Area by visiting www.exness.com and clicking ‘Sign In’ on the top right side to log in or go to my.exness.com/accounts/sign.

 Step 2) Once you’re logged into your personal area (dashboard), click on ‘DEPOSIT’, which is on the left side column menu, and select Online Bank.

 Step 3) Next, you select the trading account you want to deposit funds into and enter the amount of money you want to deposit then click ‘Next’ to proceed.

 Step 4) You will be taken to a page where you will select the Bank Transfer option, and then a Nigerian Wema Bank account number will be displayed for you to make the transfer and to it, after making the transfer, you can close the page and return to your dashboard, you will be notified when the payment is received.

 Step 5) After you complete the steps above, your Exness trading account is credited with the deposited funds.